SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

               31:Academics writing about urbanization, population growth
               33-38: History of Water, Continuous state of scarcity, but scarcity is misrepresented
               39: News/Gov Water Scarcity Scare Tactics
+              71: Gifts/Transactions as defining citizenship
+              73: Perception of Jogeshwari, hard to get bank loans. **tie to redlining**.

+              Reading the description of Jogeshwari (Chapter 2, pg 73) I was struck by the parallels between red lining and the difficulty of members of the neighborhood getting bank loans.
+The longer I think about it, the less it seems insightful or new, but thinking about the fight for civil rights in the united states as a fight for citizenship is a subtly different framing than the one I am accustomed to.

+              78: relationships of care OR cronyism, corruption
+              79: formally absesnt, informally present

+              a .black area'